iliyaZelenko/vue-cool-select/README.md

 ## Get started

-1. Import and select theme
+1. Import and select a theme:
   ```js
   import VueSelect from 'vue-cool-select'